-Interested in public science?
-There are opportunities to learn more and improve your science communication skills here at NC State and around the country!
+Interested in reaching out to public audiences?
+There are opportunities to learn more and improve your science communication skills here at NC State and around the country.

-Suggested resources to help you learn, practice and network.
+Below are suggested resources to help you learn, practice and network beyond campus.
 Get in touch with us if you need our help contacting any of these resources, or mentoring in applying for them.

 On the Couch